Pseudanthias heemstrai: Distribution

-Pseudanthias heemstrai is endemic to the Red Sea where it has been recorded in the Gulf of Aqaba, 5 km north of Dahab and off the Red Sea coast of Yemen.
+Pseudanthias heemstrai is endemic to the Red Sea, where it has been recorded in the Gulf of Aqaba, 5 km north of Dahab and off the Red Sea coast of Yemen.

 Habitat and biology

 The natural environment is fore-reef slopes where they form small loose aggregations.
-Usually they distribute at depths between 50 and about 200 feet (15 – 60 m) where it feeds on zooplankton.
+Usually they distribute at depths between 50 and about 200 feet (15 – 60 m), where they feed on zooplankton.

 Aquaculture

 They can be maintained in aquaria with some rocky caves and strong water movement that has a large unencumbered area for schooling, which will occur in the upper third of this area.
 Tank mates of Pseudanthias heemstrai should be peaceful and all should be last to enter the aquarium.
-As the diet they can eat most regular aquarium foods, like finely chopped various frozen or fresh meaty foods such as mysis, fish flesh, shrimp, squid, clam, etc. The diet should be offered at least twice a day and release into the upstream, so water currents carry food to their location.
-When they difficult to get feeding, fortified live adult brine shrimp may be necessary for their diet until they accept other types of aquarium foods like fresh marine fish and invertebrate flesh.
+They can eat most regular aquarium foods, like finely chopped frozen or fresh meaty foods such as mysis, fish flesh, shrimp, squid, and clam.
+The diet should be offered at least twice a day and released into the upstream, so water currents carry food to their location.
+When they are difficult to get feeding, fortified live adult brine shrimp may be necessary for their diet until they accept other types of aquarium foods like fresh marine fish and invertebrate flesh.